 or "bad" are not primary feeling words.

+in motion.
 Until we own it, feel it and release it, it cannot flow.

 By blocking and repressing our emotions we are damming up our internal energy

-and that will eventually result in some physical or mental manifestation such as
+and that will eventually result in some physical or mental manifestation

-to be truly honest on any level with anybody.
+is impossible to be truly honest on any level with anybody.
 Until we

 start becoming emotionally honest with ourselves it is impossible to know

 honesty it is impossible to be True to our self because we don't know ourselves.